MicrosoftDocs/learn/learn-pr/wwl-azure/configure-log-analytics/includes/1-introduction.md

 - Identify the features and usage cases for Log Analytics in Azure Monitor.
 - Create a Log Analytics workspace in the Azure portal.
-- Structure a Log Analytics query and review results.
+- Use KQL to structure a Log Analytics query and review results.

 ## Skills measured